Formatting Options

 Include Exponent on nan and inf

 Python supports 'nan', 'inf', and '-inf' numbers which are simply formatted to 'nan', 'inf', and '-inf' or 'NAN', 'INF', and '-INF', respectively, depending on capitalize.
-However, if nan_inf_exp=True (default False), then, for scientific, percent, engineering, and binary exponent modes, these will instead be formatted as, e.g. '(nan)e+00'.
+However, if nan_inf_exp=True (default False), then, for scientific, percent, and engineering exponent modes, these will instead be formatted as, e.g. '(nan)e+00'.

 >>> formatter = Formatter(